Volunteer Community First Responder

-Community First Responders will generally be asked to respond to emergency calls within their area tn to respond to a medical incident.
+Community First Responderswill generally be asked to respond to emergency calls within their local area, to attend a medical incident.

 They are dispatched at the same time as an ambulance but may arrive first as they are nearer, and can provide early interventions in those crucial first minutes of an emergency.
 They will deal with a specific list of emergencies, providing care and support to both the patient and their family.

 CFR's will be asked to attend medical emergencies such as heart attack, stroke, breathing difficulties, and cardiac arrests, (where someone's heart has stopped beating).